aguglie/StressPP/README.md

 StessPP is a synthetic workload generator based on [stress](https://linux.die.net/man/1/stress).
 With Stress*PP* you can pressure on disk i/o, memory and cpu.

+For more informations access the "Presentation.pdf" in docs

 ## Examples
 ### CPU